dborisenko/dborisenko.github.io/_posts/2018-04-30-polymorphic-front-end-on-scalajs-react-with-shapeless.md

 }
 ```

-I'm only starting playing around with the concepts, but during this experiment I would like to learn concepts of `react-native` and it's implications with Scala.
+I'm only starting playing around with the concepts, but during this experiment, I would like to learn concepts of `react-native` and it's implications with Scala.